3dui-class-f20/3dui-class-f20.github.io/_pages/project.md

 - Pacing.
 Does the presentation fit well into the allotted time?
 Is it too rushed?
 Are the presenters "stretching" the material to fill time?
 - Motivation.
 Presentations should be understandable by everyone in the class, not just your team members.
 Do you set up and motivate your work well?
 Do you explain why it's a good idea?

+The short video presentation should focus on what you did, how successful it was, what problems you faced, and so on.
+The longer video should include more implementation details and motivations.
+The hubs room can include as much detail as  you would like, as long it is clear to the video to the room how to view it (e.g., the order and path through the space).

-You may want to do a practice talk or two in front of friends to make sure your timing is right and that your presentation does a good job of conveying your project.
+You may want to do a practice talk or two before recording, to make sure your timing is right and that your presentation does a good job of conveying your project.
+You do not need to worry about everything being "perfect" (in terms of speaking, "umms" and pauses, etc ...) but you should appear prepared and the pacing should be good.
+You also should not feel like you need to create the videos in "one shot"; capturing a bit, pausing, doing more, and then piecing the parts together is perfectly fine.

 # 8. Milestone 4: Project Writeup